nullghost89/automated-threat-intelligent-model/README.md

 4.The project was shortlisted for internship-offer by Geektrust.

-5.The project was shortlisted for Pre-finals in EY Ideathon 2019.
+5.The project was shortlisted for Finals in EY Ideathon for IdeaFest 2019.

-6.The project was shortlisted for Idea Fest 2019 Finals from EY Challenge.